Section Chief’s Welcome

 About the Section

-The Section of Nephrology at The University of Chicago is comprised of 16 faculty members, two Ph.D. scientists, eight postdoctoral fellows as well as a staff of over 20 research, administrative and clinical personnel that are devoted to a mission of excellence in patient care, education and research.
-The nephrology program is ranked by US News and World Reports at an outstanding renal program in the United States.
+The Section of Nephrology at The University of Chicago is comprised of nineteen faculty members, two Ph.D. scientists, ten postdoctoral fellows as well as a staff of over 20 research, administrative and clinical personnel that are devoted to a mission of excellence in patient care, education and research.
+The nephrology program is ranked #23 by US News and World Report survey of best hospitals in the United States

 There are many research opportunities in the Section of Nephrology, and include avenues of investigation in both the clinical and basic sciences.
-Clinical research programs include NIH-funded studies in autosomal dominant polycystic kidney disease (ADPKD), nephrolithiasis, acute kidney injury, hypertension, vitamin D metabolism, metabolic bone disease, renal imaging and vascular access, as well as industry and foundation-sponsored work in end stage renal disease (ESRD), anemia management in chronic kidney disease, transplantation and the microbiome.
+Clinical research programs include NIH-funded studies in autosomal dominant polycystic kidney disease (ADPKD), nephrolithiasis, acute kidney injury, hypertension, vitamin D metabolism, metabolic bone disease, renal imaging and vascular access, as well as industry and foundation-sponsored work in end stage renal disease (ESRD), anemia management in chronic kidney disease, transplantation and the role of obesity, the microbiome and urinary cation handling.
 Translational and basic science research are focused on the areas of acute kidney injury, epithelial oxalate transport, renal epithelial cell biology and amino acid metabolism, proteomics in nephrolithiasis and urinary exosomal studies of tubular cation transport.
-Our research activities are supported by the National Institutes of Health but also include funding agencies such as the American Heart Association, the Michael Reese Foundation, the Bucksbaum Institute, the PKD Foundation and the Oxalsosis Foundation and the Tuberous Sclerosis Alliance.
+Our research activities are supported by the National Institutes of Health but also include funding agencies such as the American Heart Association, the Michael Reese Foundation, the Bucksbaum Institute, the PKD Foundation and the Oxalosis Foundation and the Tuberous Sclerosis Alliance.

 Education and Training

-The Nephrology Fellowship Training Program is a two year training program and is directed by Dr. Anna Zisman and co-directed by Dr. Ben Ko.
-Each year four clinical fellows are accepted into the training program and are exposed to a wide range of patients from both University of Chicago and Northshore hospital representing diverse patient populations throughout the city of Chicago.
+The Nephrology Fellowship training program is a two year training program and is directed by Dr. Anna Zisman and co-directed by Dr. Ben Ko.
+Each year four clinical fellows are accepted into the training program and are exposed to a wide range of patients from both University of Chicago and NorthShore Evanston Hospital representing diverse patient populations throughout the city of Chicago.

-The University of Chicago has a successful renal transplant program, performing approximately 75 living-related and cadaveric kidney and kidney-pancreas transplants every year.
-The Section of Nephrology maintains an inpatient transplant service and is responsible for the outpatient care for transplant patients in the first year after transplantation with continued contact with the community nephrologist and the patient annually or as needed after that time.
+The University of Chicago has a successful renal transplant program, performing approximately 85 living-related and cadaveric kidney and kidney-pancreas transplants every year.
+The Section of Nephrology maintains an inpatient transplant service and is responsible for the outpatient care for renal transplant patients in the first year after transplantation with continued contact with the community nephrologist and the patient annually or as needed after that time.
 The Section is one of very few in the country that has an AST-certified fellowship training program in Transplant Nephrology.
 The transplant nephrologists are Drs.
-Michelle Josephson (Program Director), Pratik Shah and Patrick Cunningham.
+Michelle Josephson (Program Director), Yousuf Kyeso, Sambhavi Krishnamoorthy and Patrick Cunningham.

-The University of Chicago sports a large comprehensive multidisciplinary referral ambulatory chronic kidney disease clinic with support and care provided by dieticians (Melanie Betz), social workers (Akila King), geneticists, and imaging specialists (Dr. Pat Cunningham).
+The University of Chicago sports a large comprehensive multidisciplinary referral ambulatory chronic kidney disease clinic with support and care provided by dieticians (Melanie Betz), social workers (Akila King), genetic counsellors, and renal ultrasound specialists (Dr. Pat Cunningham).
 This multidisciplinary clinic provides complete care to patients with chronic kidney disease.
 This one stop shop allows patients more partnering and independence in managing their chronic kidney disease.